erincatto/box2c/docs/migration.md

 worldDef.gravity = gravity;
 b2WorldId worldId = b2CreateWorld(&worldDef);
 ```
 There is now a required world definition.
 C does not have constructors, so you need to initialize **ALL** structures that you pass to Box2D.
-Box2D provides and initialization helper for almost all structures.
+Box2D provides an initialization helper for almost all structures.
 For example `b2DefaultWorldDef()` is used here to initialize `b2WorldDef`. `b2WorldDef` provides many options, but the defaults are good enough to get going.

 In Version 3.0, Box2D objects are generally hidden and you only have an identifier.
 This keeps the API small.
 So when you create a world you just get a `b2WorldId` which you should treat as an atomic object, like `int` or `float`.
 It is small and should be passed by value.